Arjuna Aluwihare, Sri Lanka

 Carol Corillon, Executive Director

-Carol Corillon has been director of the Committee on Human Rights (CHR) of the National Academies in Washington, D.C. since 1983 and, since 1993, executive director of the International Human Rights Network of Academies and Scholarly Societies.
+Carol Corillon is former director of the Committee on Human Rights (CHR) of the National Academies in Washington, D.C. and, since 1993, executive director of the International Human Rights Network of Academies and Scholarly Societies.
 She was executive director of Friends of the Israeli-Palestinian Science Organization, USA and is a member of Human Rights Watch/Africa and the International Council for Science’s Committee on Freedom and Responsibility in Science.
 From 1980-1984 she worked for the National Research Council's Committee on the Sahel and, from 1970-1980, as a freelance print and broadcast journalist in the Democratic Republic of the Congo, working for BBC radio, The Economist, and other publications.